Marc0714/msmith-wedding-website/README.md

 ### Deploying CloudFormation Stack

 See attached cloudformation.yaml.
-In mappings section of template replace CertArn, BucketName, CName, and Account Number with your own values.
+In mappings section of template replace CertArn, BucketName, CName (domain name), and Account Number with your own values.

 I used mappings to enforce being deployed to us-east-1.